swvanderlaan/PubMed_Miner/README.md

 ## Acknowledgements
-Dr. Sander W. van der Laan is funded through EU H2020 TO_AITION (grant number: 848146), EU HORIZON NextGen (grant number: 101136962), EU HORIZON MIRACLE (grant number: 101115381), and Health~Holland PPP Allowance ‘Getting the Perfect Image’.
+Dr. Sander W. van der Laan is funded through EU H2020 TO_AITION (grant number: 848146), EU HORIZON NextGen (grant number: 101136962), EU HORIZON MIRACLE (grant number: 101115381), Health~Holland PPP Allowance ‘Getting the Perfect Image’, and a U01 grant from the NIDDKD.

 We are thankful for the support of the Leducq Fondation ‘PlaqOmics’ and ‘AtheroGen’, and the Chan Zuckerberg Initiative ‘MetaPlaq’.
 The research for this contribution was made possible by the AI for Health working group of the [EWUU alliance](https://aiforhealth.ewuu.nl/).
 The collaborative project ‘Getting the Perfect Image’ was co-financed through use of PPP Allowance awarded by Health~Holland, Top Sector Life Sciences & Health, to stimulate public-private partnerships.